 - other roles in worship leadership

-All learners are expected to have or have access to The United Methodist Hymnal (1989) and The United Methodist Book of Worship (1992).
-All other course materials are included as downloads in the course.
+- Access to the The United Methodist Hymnal (1989) and The United Methodist Book of Worship (1992).
+All other course materials are included.

 This class has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries, and is the “worship” class required for Lay Speaker certification.